finnyphilip/CFAR/README.md

 threshold changes with different underwater environments, in presence of interfering targets.
 Functional verification is done using Matlab, Simulation in Xilinx Vivado and the architecture is implemented in FPGA.
+## CA-CFAR
+- Take the average of the samples contained in the reference cells.
+- Threshold is calculated based on the interference power contained in the reference cells.
+## OS-CFAR
+- General idea of OS is that the noise estimation is based on the k-th values of reference values sorted in ascending order.
+- The arithmetic mean used in CA-CFAR algorithms is replaced by a single rank of the ordered-statistic Xk.
+- OS-CFAR uses only a single value to determine the threshold value, the choice of N is less important compared to the CA-CFAR